KazChe/modus-intelligent-api/BLOG.md

 ##### Seamless AI integration

-Modus includes a built-in model interface that allows you to interact with AI models just as you would be with APIs.This interface abstracts away complexities like SDK integration or API specific parameters.
+Modus includes a built-in model interface that allows you to interact with AI models just as you would be with APIs.
+This interface abstracts away complexities like SDK integration or API specific parameters.

 ##### Centralized Model Management

 Models are defined in the Modus manifest (modus.json).
 You can configure models, for example, specifying parameters like token limits, temperature and more, creating a consistent access.
 For instance integrating a new AI model might require only updating the Modus manifest (modus.json).

-Here we're using OpenAI's gpt-4o model:
+We will talk more about what this manifest is but for now think of it as a declaration, like a ship's manifest that helps port authorities (in our case Hypermode) understand what's aboard, in short modus.json helps our runtime understand:

+- How to map your functions to GraphQL operations
+- Integration points with external services
+- Required configurations and dependencies

+In the following sample `manifest.json` we're declaring:

+- Use gpt-4o as its source model ("sourceModel": "gpt-4o")
+- Use "openai" connection defined via the `connections` property
+- and specify the API endpoint path for chat completions `"path": "v1/chat/completions"`

 ```json
 {